-The Annual Security and Fire Safety Report is a combination of two federally required reports for institutions receiving Title IV (federal financial aid): Annual Security Report, and the Annual Fire Safety Report.
-This combined report is titled the Annual Security and Fire Safety Report (ASFSR).
-Preparation of the Annual Security and Fire Safety Report is coordinated by Ithaca College's Office of Public Safety and Emergency Management (Public Safety), with the assistance of the Clery Compliance Committee and various offices across campus.
+The Annual Security and Fire Safety Report is a combination of two federally required reports for institutions receiving Title IV (federal financial aid): Annual Security Report and the Annual Fire Safety Report.
+This combined report is titled the Annual Security & Fire Safety Report (ASFSR).
+Preparation of the Annual Security and Fire Safety Report is coordinated by Ithaca College's Office of Public Safety and Emergency Management (Public Safety), with the assistance of the Compliance Committee for Title IX, the Clery Act & Drug-Free Schools & Communities Act.

-Public Safety generates an email to every enrolled student and current employee on October 1st of each year notifying them that the report is available to be viewed.
-Due to COVID-19, the Department of Education has extended the deadline for publication of the ASFSR and the submission of crime statistics, disciplinary referral and arrest statistics, and fire statistics to December 31, 2020.
+Public Safety generates an email to every enrolled student and current employee by October 1st of each year notifying them that the report is available to be viewed.
 For prospective students, members of the community, and others, the Annual Security and Fire Safety Report is available online at www.ithaca.edu/safety.
 Copies of the report can also be obtained from Public Safety's Central Office on Farm Pond Road.
 You may request to have a copy mailed to you by calling 607-274-3333.